skr2005/segtri/README.md

 It supports efficient updates and queries over ranges of data.

 # Features
-- **Customizable Data Type and Its Query Method**:
+- **Customizable Data Type and Query Method**:
     Any type `T` can be used as the data in the segment tree, as long as:
     - It implements [Clone].
     - Its reference implements [`Add<Output = T>`] and [`Mul<usize, Output = T>`].

-    To customize queries, you can simply redefine how the data are 'summed' and 'multiplied'.
+    To customize queries, you can redefine how the data are *summed* and *multiplied*.

-    The multiplication trait is used to efficiently compute the 'sum' of repeated data and is assumed to be faster than 'adding' multiple components individually.
+    The multiplication trait is used to efficiently compute the "sum" of repeated data and is assumed to be faster than "adding" multiple components individually.

 - **Customizable Update Operations**:
     Any type `Op` can be used as an update operation, provided it implements [`ModifyOp<T>`].